About

 The Problem

-Apple provides excellent tools for building individual applications.
-But as applications grow, developers face the same architectural challenges repeatedly: how to break a monolithic codebase into independent modules, how to manage dependencies between those modules, how to gate features based on licensing or entitlements, and how to coordinate UI contributions from multiple teams.
+Apple and Windows provide excellent native tools for building individual applications.
+As applications grow, developers repeatedly face the same architectural challenges: how to break a monolithic codebase into independent modules, how to manage dependencies between those modules, how to gate features based on entitlements or policy, and how to coordinate UI contributions without fragile coupling.

-The industry response has been a collection of ad-hoc patterns: service locators, protocol witnesses, dependency injection containers, and convention-based module systems.
-Each project reinvents these patterns, each with different trade-offs, different failure modes, and different levels of enforcement.
+The common response is a collection of ad-hoc patterns: service locators, dependency injection containers, protocol witnesses, and convention-based module systems.
+Each project reinvents these patterns, each with different trade-offs, failure modes, and levels of enforcement.

-Forsetti takes a different approach.
-Instead of providing patterns for developers to follow, it provides a runtime that enforces modular architecture boundaries automatically.
-Modules cannot bypass the system because the system is the runtime.
+Forsetti takes a stricter approach.
+Instead of relying on developers to remember architecture rules, it provides a runtime that validates and mediates modular boundaries as part of the system itself.

 Philosophy